 - How does invoice factoring work?
 Invoice factoring is a form of financing that allows small business owners to sell their unpaid invoices to an invoice factor in exchange for an advance on part of the amount.
 Once the customers repay the invoices, the lender will send you the rest of the amount, minus the fees for the advance.

 - What industries do factors work with?
-Factors work with small businesses who make more than $25,000 through invoices and need a form of consistent cash flow.
+Factors work with small businesses that make more than $25,000 through invoices and need a form of consistent cash flow.
 This includes a wide range of businesses from small startups to construction companies.

 - What’s in the factoring agreement?
-Factoring agreements often come with a wide range of fees including origination, incremental, service, renewal and monthly minimum fees.
+Factoring agreements often come with a wide range of fees including origination, incremental, service, renewal, and monthly minimum fees.
 Additionally, the agreement will include a required repayment period.
 Most invoice factoring is repaid within 90 days of the initial advance.

 Invoice Factoring Options